r3vSh3ll/write-ups/VulnNet-Roasted.md

 pass: <redacted>
 ```

-Try to access smb again with new creds to see if we get more access to some shares
+Try to access smb again with the new creds to see if we can elevate our access to some shares
 ```python
 smbmap -H vulnet.thm -u t-skid -p '<redacted>'
 ```
 ![image](https://user-images.githubusercontent.com/68066436/118689875-77c13580-b7d5-11eb-88a7-c99bc26d771f.png)
-Notice t-skid has read access to NETLOGON and SYSVOL shares which we did have with the anonymous logins
+Notice t-skid now has read access to NETLOGON and SYSVOL shares which we did not have with the anonymous logins

-Let's access NETLOGON share with smbclient and see what we've got in there
+Let's access NETLOGON share with smbclient and see what we've got in there using t-skid's creds
 ```python
 smbclient //vulnet.thm/NETLOGON -U t-skid
 ```
 ![image](https://user-images.githubusercontent.com/68066436/118690902-82c89580-b7d6-11eb-95f2-9fb1715a6c6b.png)

+##
 We get a new username and password after downloading and reading the content of ResetPassword.vbs
 ![image](https://user-images.githubusercontent.com/68066436/118691117-bf948c80-b7d6-11eb-9360-202d1f66c064.png)